Isle of Eigg travel guide: history, wildlife and walks

 Years later, in the 18th century, crofting took hold on the island, with many habitants claiming areas of land to harvest kelp – the remains of one such farm, Grulin, can be found on the south side of An Sgurr.
 That was, at least, until the infamous Clearances of the 19th century, when the crofters were removed to make way for more profitable sheep farming.

-A Small Isle it may be but, when it comes to history, walking and wildlife, Eigg is anything but.
+A Small Isle it may be but, when it comes to history and wildlife, Eigg is anything but.
+Discover it on foot with this four-mile walk.

 From the ferry, take the road uphill, leaving it soon after to the left.
 Pass the Community Hall on your right to go through a gate, heading for An Sgurr and the little house that sits beneath it.